 What makes the series so compelling is its entire concentration on the two of them.
 There is no distracting B story, or subplots, just the study of these two people and their complex lives.
 What makes the series even more enthralling is its willingness to show how flawed they are both as individuals and when they’re together.
 These two are good people, but their egos and baggage keep getting in the way of their own best interests.

 The show is called NORMAL PEOPLE, conjuring up comparisons to ORDINARY PEOPLE, another story about people dealing with extraordinary abilities to self-inflict wounds, but its title also knowingly speaks to its empathetic audience.
-Everyone has experienced both joy and pain in equal measure in their relationships, and the problems that Connell and Marianne face are utterly relatable even if sometimes they lean towards the extreme.
+Everyone has experienced both joy and pain in equal measure in relationships, and the problems that Connell and Marianne face are utterly relatable even if sometimes they lean towards the extreme.

 Of course, a love story, no matter how well written or produced, comes down to how good the two leads are together and the chemistry between Mescal and Edgar-Jones is sublime.
 They’re especially good at making the little moments feel as vivid as the big ones, like when they’re enjoying ice cream novelties together or watching each other fall asleep in separate settings via their laptops.

 The miniseries has a few miscalculations: too many pop songs on the soundtrack are on-the-nose, and a few of the villainous characters could almost be twirling mustaches.
 Surprisingly, the series misses the opportunity to show us the great writer that Connell is supposed to be.
 Couldn’t there have been at least one scene where his brilliant prose was read?
-More successful is the mostly young supporting cast, all registering vividly.
-The series also makes the most of its Irish, Italian, and Swedish locations, and may even create some fashion trends with Marianne’s spiffy college wardrobe.
+More successful is the young supporting cast, all registering vividly.
+The series also makes the most of its Irish, Italian, and Swedish locations, and might even create some fashion trends with Marianne’s eclectic college wardrobe.

 Romance onscreen may have fallen out of favor with audiences because of the all-too-predictable trajectory of the storytelling.
-NORMAL PEOPLE serves as an antidote to all of the dreck out there, telling its romantic narrative with a freshness and immediacy that has become all but extinct onscreen.
+NORMAL PEOPLE serves as an antidote to all of the dreck out there, telling its romantic narrative with a freshness and immediacy that has become all but extinct.
 It has the confidence to stay close to its pair, excise all the extraneous, and keep us rooting for this fascinating couple on their extraordinary journey of self-discovery, friendship, and love.
 It’s a remarkable achievement.